yuksk/SIDAM/docs/_commands/SIDAMColor.md

 Unless specified, the present value is used.

 **rev :** ***int {0 or !0}***
-Set !0 to reverse the color table.
+Set !0 to reverse the order of colors in the color table.
 Unless specified, the present value is used.

 **log :** ***int {0 or !0}***